Retired Detective Kenny Driscoll

 Not immediately apparent to ferret out the truth while building a rapport with criminal suspects.
 He taught it to fellow police.
 He improved all of them.

-During his lifetime and a sterling career, he received no less than 7 officer of the year awards, in addition to 3 Unit Citations, over 100 letters of commendation, 3 Bronze Stars, 2 Commendation Ribbons, a Police Commissioner's Special Service Ribbon, 3 Safe Driving awards (a significant achievement to someone who tried to set a demolition record) and 2 Citations of Valor.
-He also amassed 2 Gold Records from the Recording Industry for success in counterfeiting investigations, a Special Certificate from the Secret Service, Awards from the Motion Picture Industry, a Mayor's Citation, the Purple Heart and the Legion of Merit.
+During his lifetime and a sterling career, he received no less than 7 officer of the year awards, in addition to 3 Unit Citations, over 100 letters of commendation, 3 Bronze Stars, 2 Commendation Ribbons, a Police Commissioner's Special Service Ribbon, 3 Safe Driving awards (a significant achievement to someone who tried to set a demolition derby like record) and 2 Citations of Valor.
+He also amassed 2 Gold Records from the Recording Industry Association of America for success in counterfeiting/bootleg/pirate recording investigations, a Special Certificate from the Secret Service, Awards from the Motion Picture Industry, a Mayor's Citation, Governor's Citation, the Purple Heart and the Legion of Merit from the Police Officer's Hall of Fame or which he is a member.
 And I've probably forgotten some.

 When Bill Hackley immigrated to Heaven, Ken took over the Baltimore Police History website.
 It's become a labor of love.
 At a time when police endure the most vitriolic and demeaning of attacks, when police face criminal indictments and prison for merely doing their jobs -- Jobs they took a sacred oath to do, Ken Driscoll, sometimes a voice calling out in the wilderness, undaunted and unafraid, every day brings public attention to the courage and compassion that are the hallmark of the law enforcement profession, every day.